Child Support and Custody FAQs

 To obtain a modification of a permanent custody order, a parent must convince the Court that there has been substantial and material change in circumstances that warrants a change in the current custody arrangement, and that the requested change in custody is in the children’s best interests.
 To determine whether the change in custody is in the best interests of the children, the Court will consider the seventeen best interest factors.

-Yes.
-You must fill out a Motion to Modify Custody and file it in one of three ways:
+In order to get a change in custody, you must fill out a Motion to Modify Custody and file it in one of three ways:

 - You can e-file the Motion to Modify Custody on Case File Xpress if you do not have or qualify for a fee waiver.
 It costs $20 to file a Motion to Modify Custody.